 We have passwords for every account or app nowadays and it can be hard to remember them all.
-As a result some people choose to use just one password for all their accounts.
+As a result, some people choose to use just one password for all their accounts.
 However, this can be very dangerous.
 For, if a hacker gets their hands on one of your passwords they will have access to all your accounts.

 Different passwords for all your accounts are an essential part of staying safe online.
 But this can be very hard to remember.
-For that reason it is easiest to use a password manager.
+For that reason, it is easiest to use a password manager.
 This program can help you create strong passwords and will keep them safe for you.

 However, there are a lot of password managers around, so how do you pick one?
 We have selected a few for you to review.
 We have listed why we think these password managers are ideal for anyone looking to improve their security.

-The Best Password Managers of 2018
+The Best Password Managers of this moment

 Below we share with you the best password managers of the moment.
 They all meet the criteria we will examine later on in the article.

 LastPass is a password manager that functions within your browser.
 It is one of the most user-friendly password managers around.
 LastPass automatically fills in all forms on the internet and saves your data in their Cloud.
-This makes it easy for you to manage all you passwords on all your devices.
+This makes it easy for you to manage all of your passwords on all your devices.
 For more security LastPass also allows you to save all your passwords on your own device.
-This is also possible on your mobile devices.
-For extended security they have two-factor authentication, which means you always need your password to use the manager.
+This is also possible for your mobile devices.
+For extended security, they have two-factor authentication, which means you always need your password to use the manager.
 Moreover, you can use LastPass for free on one device.
 If you are looking for a user-friendly and safe password manager, LastPass is the one for you!

-Dashlane is also a very safe option, since they use two-step authorization.
+Dashlane is also a very safe option since they use two-step authorization.
 One thing that makes Dashlande unique is the fact that you can change more than one password at the same time.
 This makes updating your security extremely easy.
 Finally, Dashlane offers a free account that gives you access to all their functionalities.
 Sadly, you can only use the free version on one device.

 1Password is a password manager that focuses mainly on 1OS and Mac users.
 Just like we have seen with the other managers, 1Password automatically fills out all your online forms.
 Moreover, they have browser extension and application for all the larger operating systems and mobile devices.